DontWorry33/CircleGame/Text_FIles/Bound_ReadMe.txt

 	• Character Selector.
 In top middle of each stage.
 	• Power Bar.
 Shows how far the character will fly when fired.
 	• Negative Stages.
 What the stage becomes when The Wish’s power is activated.
+	• Switches.
+There are Hold, Touch, Reset and Displacement Switches.

 - NOTES